 Breakfast club in hall has windows and doors open and separate tables socially distanced.
 1 staff member supporting and maintaining social distance.
 Hands sanitised/ no equipment shared Class groups do not mix at any time during the day including at breaktimes and lunchtimes.

-All Staff to remain in Key stages with shared toilets cleaned regularly At school Reception Main entrance all visitors/contractors must sign in and leave contact details for Track and Trace, sanitize hands and wear face mask provided.
+All Staff to remain in Key stages with shared toilets cleaned regularly

+At school Reception Main entrance all visitors/contractors must sign in and leave contact details for Track and Trace, sanitize hands and wear face mask

+Use of communal Contracting Н Enhanced cleaning takes places within these areas in M provided.
 They will be accompanied at all times.
 Main office - sanitizers on arrival for any visitors and record of details EYFS all equipment and unit set up following gov guidance.
 All KS1/2Classrooms set up with staff maintaining social distancing.
 Classes organised with into separate classrooms Staggered arrival and departure Staggered Break times on separate yards as well as lunchtimes.
 Lunch tables in classes with separate tables for classes next to same partners No shared equipment and cleaned and rotated equipment in EYFS.
-All classrooms cleaned across the day plus cleaning wipes and resources in each room for staff to use across the day.
-Use of communal areas - toilets, corridors, sports Contracting coronavirus - staff Н Enhanced cleaning takes places within these areas in line with the cleaning schedule (including shared equipment/furniture/frequently touched points). М When reviewing areas/spaces consider:

-Author: Corporate Health and Safety Team Date: 7/01/2022 Page 14 of 29 halls, dining hall, outdoor spaces, pupils, visitors, parents/carers One way circulation routes are in place [if possible].
-Widening routes where possible.
+All classrooms cleaned across the day plus cleaning wipes and resources in each room for staff to use across the day. areas - toilets, corridors, sports halls, dining hall, outdoor spaces, coronavirus - staff pupils, visitors, parents/carers 11 line with the cleaning schedule (including shared equipment/furniture/frequently touched points).
+One way circulation routes are in place [if possible].
+IVI when reviewing areas/spaces consider: Widening routes where possible.
 Removing unnecessary obstacles.
-Signing and communications: - markings/signage at entrances - movement intersections encouraging people to wait and allow others to pass One-way movement.
+Signing and communications: - markings/signage at entrances - movement intersections.

+- encouraging people to wait and allow others to pass One-way movement.
 Separate entry and exit routes.
 Enlarge access and exits.
 Staff and visitors wear masks around building in communal areas.
 Parents encouraged to wear masks on site to drop off and pick up as per NCC recommendations.
 Classes kept separate at lunch and breaks EYFS- 11.30 in hall -VS Elm and Oak 12.00 in hall- VS/LL Y4 outside at 12 then 12.30 in hall-CA Staff use of communal areas/working with different groups.
 Use of supply teachers and temporary workers Contracting coronavirus - staff pupils, visitors, parents/carers Н Staff breaks are organised to avoid congestion in staff rooms.
 [Consider making additional space available for staff to take breaks and plan how spaces are to be set up, for example, use of floor markings to help staff maintain distancing, limit number usage, remove chairs to minimise use of the space, etc].
 More frequent cleaning of shared spaces should also occur.
 Shared crockery/cutlery has been removed and staff use their own equipment.
-Measures are applied within shared offices and staff room(s) to maintain social distancing (2m or 1m plus a risk mitigation) L Review and apply the guidance for working safely in offices if applicable (e.g. receptions and shared offices) Offices and contact centres - Working safely during coronavirus (COVID-19) - Guidance Staff and visitors to wear masks in communal areas around school All after school clubs classes/year groups/ key stages kept separate depending on activity Swimming Y3 and Y4 kept separate on bus and changing rooms plus
+Measures are applied within shared offices and staff room(s) to maintain social distancing (2m or 1m plus a risk mitigation) Clear use and cleaning guidance for staff toilets are in place to ensure they are kept clean and social distancing is achieved as much as possible.
+L Review and apply the guidance for working safely in offices if applicable (e.g. receptions and shared offices) Offices and contact centres - Working safely during coronavirus (COVID-19) - Guidance Staff and visitors to wear masks in communal areas around school All after school clubs classes/year groups/ key stages kept separate depending on activity Swimming Y3 and Y4 kept separate on bus and changing rooms plus sanitise on entry and exit of bus and leisure centre.